imvaskel/bokeh/README.md

 # Bokeh

-Bokeh (name pending) is an image server written in rust.
+Bokeh is an image/media server written in rust.
 It's just a little pet project of mine.

 ## Installation